 - Refresher training for M80 DBFO Winter Service Duty Officers on decisions, communication, contract requirements, Areas Requiring Special Attention, etc. This will be provided by the Winter Service Manager; - Seminar to Winter Drivers detailing routes, contract requirements, response times, treatment times, communication, health & safety, areas requiring special attention and the importance of providing good quality service.
-This again will be provided by the Winter Service Manager with any changes being made to Areas Requiring Special Attention (ARSAs) also receiving updates in the form of toolbox talks or meetings; - New recruits into providing the Winter Service shall be fully trained prior to any involvement in providing the Winter Service.
-All Winter Drivers shall be formally trained in the safer operation of winter maintenance equipment, based on the standards set in SVQ/City & Guilds level or equivalent in winter maintenance; - Basic Road Meteorology training, including the use and interpretation of ice prediction systems for new M80 DBFO Winter Service Duty Officers (M80 WSDOs) and South East Winter Service Duty Officers (SE WSDOs) as well as refresher training, where required, for existing M80 WSDOs and SE WSDOs;
+This again will be provided by the Winter Service Manager with any changes being made to Areas Requiring Special Attention (ARSAs) also receiving updates in the form of toolbox talks or meetings;

+- New recruits into providing the Winter Service shall be fully trained prior to any involvement in providing the Winter Service.
+All Winter Drivers shall be formally trained in the safer operation of winter maintenance equipment, with the NEREO training delivered to winter drivers accredited by City & Guilds; - Basic Road Meteorology training, including the use and interpretation of ice prediction systems for new M80 DBFO Winter Service Duty Officers (M80 WSDOs) and South East Winter Service Duty Officers (SE WSDOs) as well as refresher training, where required, for existing M80 WSDOs and SE WSDOs;